 Most early-stage companies can’t afford to pay market rate salaries to most of their employees.
 Unless you’re heavily funded, cash flow is tight, and, on salary alone, your company will never be able to compete with the likes of Google and Amazon.
 Luckily, you have virtually unlimited access to another tool: company equity.

-Equity and equity options are the tools that enable you to make competitive compensation offers to employees, allow them to buy shares in your startup and incentivize new hires by allowing them to share in the upside of your company’s success.
+Equity and equity options let you make competitive compensation offers to employees, allow them to buy shares in your startup, and incentivize new hires by allowing them to share in the upside of your company’s success (and rising stock price).

 Restricted Stock, Stock Options, RSUs and Tax Obligations

 In addition to helping you close the wage gap, differing types of equity options allow you to leverage vesting to make your early hires more likely to stay for the long haul.
-Given a typical 4 year vesting schedule with a one-year cliff, employees are incentivized to stay at least a year until their options mature, so they don’t leave early, causing the loss of critical institutional knowledge from the company.
+Given a typical four year vesting schedule with a one-year cliff (ie. the period of time over which equity vests is four years, beginning after a one year waiting period), employees are incentivized to stay at least a year until their options mature.
+As a result, they don’t leave early, causing the loss of critical institutional knowledge from the company.

-Even though cash compensation is only a portion of how startups pay their employees, remember that unlike contractors, you must compensate employees fairly and give them all benefits that your local labor and wage laws demand.
+Even though cash compensation is only part of how startups pay their employees, remember that unlike contractors, you must compensate employees fairly and give them all benefits that your local labor and wage laws demand.

 So what is an equity award?
 Although there are technically as many types of equity grants as corporate lawyers can dream up, there are only a few used in typical startup equity plans.
 Legally, equity grants are used to compensate founders and other employees, but are not intended to be used to pay or reward investors or service providers (though they sometimes are… don’t worry about this now).

-There are 3 types of equity grants that are usually employed at early stage startups and make their way into your total equity picture along with shareholder equity and your own holdings.
+There are 3 types of equity grants that are usually employed at early stage startups and make their way into your total equity picture along with shareholder equity and your own holdings (founders' common stock.)